Mamiololo01/Principle-of-Hashicorp-Vault/README.md

 Intrusion detection or data breaches may require you to lock your HCP Vault cluster.
 API lock functions similarly to Vault sealing by preventing normal Vault operations but still allowing the HCP platform access to perform upgrades and snapshots.

 Warning

-Locking a cluster prevents customer access to the cluster until it is unlocked.
+Locking a cluster prevents customer access to the cluster u

+ntil it is unlocked.

 Lock the cluster